grodrigo/laravel-base/README.md

 ```

 ## SPECIAL NOTES:
-when you do
-docker-compose run --rm artisan make:auth
-you probably get
- Symfony\Component\Debug\Exception\FatalErrorException  : Declaration of Symfony\Component\Translation\TranslatorInterface::setLocale($locale) must be compatible with Symfony\Contracts\Translation\LocaleAwareInterface::setLocale(string $locale)

-In order to avoid it, add this line to your www/composer.json in the requirements section or probably better in the vendor symfony/trasnlation-contracts composer requirements
-"symfony/translation-contracts": "^1.1.6"

-and then update the composer by
-docker-compose run --rm composer update

 artisan make:auth won't work on laravel 6, to get authentication do:
 docker-compose run --rm composer require laravel/ui
 docker-compose run --rm artisan ui bootstrap --auth